strongloop/strongloop.com2/_posts/2017-08-03-node-summit-angelhack-a-brisk-week-in-silicon-valley.md

 ---
 layout: post
-title: A Brisk Week in Silicon Valley
+title: Node Summit & AngelHack: A Brisk Week in Silicon Valley
-date: 2017-08-02T09:40:15+00:00
+date: 2017-08-03T09:40:15+00:00
 author: Sai Vennam
-permalink: /strongblog/a-brisk-week-in-silicon-valley
+permalink: /strongblog/node-summit-angelhack-a-brisk-week-in-silicon-valley
 categories:
   - Community
   - LoopBack
   - Events
 ---
-# A Brisk Week in Silicon Valley

 Coffee shops, Patagonia jackets and Teslas on every corner - just a few of the things I was greeted with when I landed in San Francisco International Airport last Tuesday.
 It was going to be a great week; with Node Summit 2017 kicking off my week and finishing up with one of the largest hackathons organized, AngelHack.
 Join me as I share with you my experiences at these two amazing events!